 When looking for Waukegan, Il car insurance, look no further than United Auto Insurance.

-Our representatives are ready to help you with all your auto, SR-22, home, and renter's insurance needs!
+Our representatives are ready to help you with all your auto insurance, SR-22 insurance, homeowner's insurance, and renter's insurance needs!

 We're a long-established Illinois company serving the local community for over 50 years, offering insurance coverage at a low cost.
 Our representatives will assist you no matter what kind of coverage you need.
 Whether you're a long-time homeowner or a renter, whether you're a new driver, previously uninsured, or just looking for a new provider.